getjackd/jackd/README.md

 ## Why

 Most `beanstalkd` clients don't support promises (fivebeans, nodestalker) and the ones that do have too many dependencies (node-beanstalkd-client).
-We wanted to make a package that has:
+I wanted to make a package that has:

 - A concise and easy to use API
 - Native promise support